ptsteadman/notebook/stories/a-quiet-new-voice.md

 electrical engineers, and programmers.
 As Addision outlined the plan for the next few weeks, Feyerabend was reminded of a busy but sociable dentist.

-Tomorrow morning, Feyerabend could start testing the CBI machine, and would have a week to simply experiment with it, under the supervision of Addison herself.
+Tomorrow morning, Feyerabend would start testing the CBI machine, and would have a week to simply play around with it, under the supervision of Addison herself.
 Then, they could devise a research plan.

 <hr>

 That evening, Feyerabend treated herself to a celebratory meal at a restaurant near her apartment.
+Work seemed so unbelievably perfect.
 She tried to think back to the last time she had been truly unhappy.
-Work seemed so unbelievably perfect.
-As she waited for her food to come, Feyerabend used her phone to sign up for things: fitness classes, a few expat meetup groups, a recurring vacation week, and automated bill payments.
+As she waited for her food, Feyerabend used her phone to sign up for things: fitness classes, a few expat meetup groups, a recurring vacation week, and automated bill payments.
 It was hard to imagine being unhappy ever again.
 Humanity had progressed to a point where nothing could ruin Feyerabend's life, except for a few thorny edge cases.

 At home, Feyerabend had a beer, and fell asleep.